hanconst/cics-liberty-minibank-example/README.md

 1. A backend application using JAX-RS, JSONP, CDI, JPA to update/query database based on the content in JSON requests.
 The Java source components and the artifact of the backend application can be found in the Minibank-JEE7-Backend directory in this repository.

-Besides these 2 parts, we need you to create a derby database for storage.We have provided the DDL for creating tables required by this application.

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).